sckott/beer_recipes/_posts/2013-06-16-cascadian-ipa.md

 15. At start of secondary fermentation after primary (7 days later), add
 	+ 1 oz.
 Chinook hops
 	+ 1.5 oz.
 Columbus hops
+16. Just before bottling, boiled 3/4 c. corn sugar, added to mix, and then bottled.

 Note: I lost about 1 gal during boil, but measured original gravity at right place before pitching yeast, so didn't want to add more water.